dariogartmann/LudothekAvecDB/README.md

 ## ToDo
 - Documentation
-- Auth (admin can edit important stuff)
+- Auth (Only admin can edit important stuff > Set role and add to auth attribute in SecureBaseController)
-- Rentals
+- Prolonging Rentals

 ## German / English Mapping